NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 ``py_gnome`` needs already built in.
 Thus it's a nice target for running GNOME on your own system. "conda" is the pacakg manager used to manage the system.

 py_gnome CAN be used with any Python distribution, but you will need to find or build a number of pacakges that are not easy to manage.
 If you are familiar with complex python packaging, then you can probably make it work.
-But conda makes it much easier, and that's what we support.
+But conda makes it much easier, and that's what we use ourselves, and support.

 Anaconda vs miniconda:
 ----------------------